 We utilize third party payment providers as a means for making purchases on our site.
 Their privacy statement and security practices will apply to your information.
 We encourage you to read that privacy statement before providing your information.

-Due to G Suite being a 100% cloud-based system it means you can be protected from attacks such as Ransomware, viruses, and malware.
+Due to Google being a 100% cloud-based system it means you can be protected from attacks such as Ransomware, viruses, and malware.
 There is no need to install a separate system for spam processing because Gmail uses Machine Learning to automatically filter any spam and to scan all emails for suspicious and dangerous content.

 Using 2-Step Verification (2SV) provides users with a better option to secure their accounts.
 As well as 2SV over an encrypted connection, users can also block unauthorized access to their accounts with Google Prompt that delivers real-time prompts, telling the user when they have logged into a device.